Here's The Ultimate Step-By-Step Guide To Filing Your Income Tax For The First Time

 - Childcare allowances (exempted up to RM2,400)

 - Monetary reward for past achievements, service excellence, or long service (exempted up to RM2,000)

-All you have to do is take your annual income after EPF deduction and minus off whatever perquisite / benefits-in-kind income you received in 2019.
+All you have to do is take your annual income after EPF deduction and minus off whatever perquisite / benefits-in-kind income you received last year.

 This step is important because it will reduce your taxable income.
-It is likely you might drop from an upper income tax bracket, and in return, pay lesser tax to the LHDN.
+It is likely that you might drop from an upper income tax bracket, and in return, pay lesser tax to LHDN.

 Here is how it works:

-After taking out the tax-exempted, you only have to pay RM600 in tax:
+After taking out the tax exempted items, you only have to pay RM600 in tax: